 “It’s never too late to live the life you’ve always dreamed of”.

-Joanna was lucky enough to sign a two-book deal with Hachette Australia and her second novel The Last Voyage of Mrs Henry Parker due for publication in October 2019 draws on some of her adventures as a cruise ship doctor.
+Joanna was lucky enough to sign a two-book deal with Hachette Australia and her second novel The Last Voyage of Mrs Henry Parker (October 2019) draws on some of her adventures as a cruise ship doctor.
 Her third novel, The Great Escape from Woodlands Nursing Home, was published in October 2020.